 So how do you know when you have it?
 Are you hungover?
 Is it a bad cold?
 Here are the main symptoms to look out for:

-• Headaches – with a hangover this will pass as you work off the alcohol.
-With the flu it will linger
+• Headaches – a hangover will pass as you work off the alcohol.
+With the flu, it will linger

 • Nausea – again, have you drunk too much booze or is this sickness hanging around?